Restoring Healthy Habits When You’re Burned Out

 - Go for a socially distanced walk with a co-worker or friend.

-- Spend time catching up in your neighbour’s backyard.
+- Spend time catching up in your neighbor’s backyard.

 - Agree to meet friends at a local park.